vitessio/website/content/en/docs/21.0/get-started/local.md

 nvm use 18
 ```

-See the [VTAdmin docs](../../concepts/vtadmin) for more details. for more details.
+See the [vtadmin README](https://github.com/vitessio/vitess/blob/main/web/vtadmin/README.md) for more details. for more details.

 ## Disable AppArmor or SELinux